tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/变更信息_intl.md

 ### Is it possible to change the province of an ICP filing?

-Cross-province change is not allowed by the communications administration.
+Cross-province change is not allowed by regulatory bureaus.
 You can first deregister your ICP filing and then apply for a new one in the target province.

 ### A letter of change from organization is required to modify ICP filing information.
 How to submit the letter?

 Combine the letter of change with the authenticity checklist and upload files.

-### Can I change some information if the application for ICP filing has already been submitted to the communications administration?
+### Can I change some information if the application for ICP filing has already been submitted to regulatory bureaus?

-No. If necessary, it is recommended that you wait for the rejection by the communications administration or apply for ICP filing information change if the application is approved.
+No. If necessary, it is recommended that you wait for the rejection by regulatory bureaus or apply for ICP filing information change if the application is approved.

 ### How long does it take to change ICP filing entity?

-Tencent Cloud will conduct preliminary and secondary reviews before the final review by the communications administration.
+Tencent Cloud will conduct preliminary and secondary reviews before the final review by regulatory bureaus.
 - Tencent Cloud preliminary review takes about 1 business day;
 - Tencent Cloud secondary review takes about 1 business day;
 - Communications administration's final review takes about 20 busniess days.